 You can even start a profitable blog, sharing your skills with others online.
 Let's say you have a knack for capturing incredible star trail photographs at night.
-Thousands of people are searching each month on Google, wanting to learn how to take star trail photographs, and offering your blog content, video tutorials, and an online course they can upgrade to purchase is a fantastic way to generate online income with this skill.
+Meanwhile, thousands of people are searching each month on Google, wanting to learn how to take star trail photographs.
+Your blog content, video tutorials, and an online course they can purchase is a fantastic way to generate online income with this skill.

 We've all seen the advertisements offering to purchase our old (or even damaged) smartphones at low prices.
-These opportunistic entrepreneurs are putting their technical skills to use and fixing up these electronics, and reselling them either in-person or online (often to customers internationally).
+These opportunistic entrepreneurs are putting their technical skills to use fixing up these electronics and reselling them either in-person or online (often to customers internationally).

 There's a huge market for expensive gadgets like iPhones in many foreign countries, and consumers in those countries without the ability to purchase directly from Apple, turn to eBay, Amazon, and other online retail destinations where they pay above-retail prices to get their hands on the tech goods they want.
 If you can start buying up and fixing damaged iPhones locally, you could net a healthy profit by later flipping them online.

-Learn from Erik at Vantigo on how he started a VW van tour bus company in the SF Bay Area while he kept his day job, and grew it into a sustainable full-time source of income for himself.
+Learn from Erik at Vantigo on how he started a VW van tour company in the San Francisco Bay area while he kept his day job, and grew it into a sustainable full-time source of income for himself.

 There are many YouTube users generating a healthy income from ads on their regular videos.
 Some of them even make well into the millions each year.

 All it takes to build a healthy YouTube following is to identify high search volume topics, develop your own unique spin on creating video content, and learn how to engage well with your audience.
-From there, you'll be able to start implementing ads on your videos and if you want to take it a step further, launch your own website which gives you even more monetization opportunities.
+From there, you'll be able to start implementing ads on your videos and, if you want to take it a step further, you can launch your own website, which gives you even more monetization opportunities.